Local Flow Matching Generative Models: Local Flow Matching

+which is known as the JKO scheme \cite{jordan1998variational}.
+The scheme \eqref{eq:JKO-classic} computes a sequence of distributions $\rho_n$, $n=0,1,...$ by starting from $\rho_0\in \calP_2$ the $\W$ space (probability distribution in $\R^d$ with finite second moment equipped with $\W$ distance), where $\gamma > 0$ is the step size.
+The JKO-iFlow model \cite{xu2023normalizing} implements \eqref{eq:JKO-classic} in a step-wise flow network, solving for the minimization of the KL-divergence in the training objective in each step.
+Our \lfm{} model can be viewed as a variant of the JKO scheme that enjoys simulation-free training as FM methods.
+Though the step-wise training objective differs, we expect each step in \lfm{} also pushes the sequence of data distributions closer to the final normal density $q$, similarly to the JKO scheme.
+This intuition will be used in proving the convergence of the \lfm{} model in Section \ref{sec:theory}.

-\section{Local Flow Matching (\lfm{})}
+\section{Local Flow Matching}

-The essence of the proposed \lfm{} model is to break down a single flow from data to noise (and back) into several pieces, and apply FM on each piece sequentially.
-We introduce the method in this section, and further algorithmic details are provided in Section \ref{sec:algorithm}.
+The essence of the proposed Local Flow Matching (\lfm{}) model is to decompose a single flow from data to noise (and back) into multiple segments and apply FM on each segment sequentially.
+This section introduces the method, with additional algorithmic details provided in Section \ref{sec:algorithm}.